Table of Contents

 8. recteq Ultimate Premium Hardwood Grilling Cooking Pellet

-With an expensive price, some customers are hesitant in purchasing these pellets.
+With an expensive price, some customers are hesitant to purchase these pellets.
 But that price will give you 80 lbs. of hardwood pellets.

-Customer reviews consistently praise RecTeq’s ability to provide a smokey flavor that was neither too strong nor too weak.
+Customer reviews consistently praise RecTeq’s ability to provide a smokey flavor that is neither too strong nor too weak.

 Pros